aynurin/nickel-search/README.md

     // Index store options
     target: {
-        location: "../sample-index/", // existing folder that will store the search index
+        location: "../sample-index/", // existing folder that will store the search index },
-        prefixes: 1000,
-    },
 };

 nickel.indexer(options).run();
 ```

 In the sample above, the indexer will `JSON.decode` all files in `../sample-data/`, apply `getDisplayedFields` and `getSearchedFields` for each file, and save the index in `../sample-index/`.
-The indexer will split the index into `1000` 'shards' (`{ options.target.prefixes: 1000 }`).
+The indexer will split the index into `1000` 'shards' (`{ options.indexShards: 1000 }`).
 The number of shards has to be similar when indexing and searching against the same index.

 Run the indexer.
 When it's done, run the search: